zoffixznet/perl6.party/post/A-Date-With-The-Bug-Queue-or-Let-Me-Help-You-Help-Me-Help-You.md

 regression of that bug.
 Perl's <abbr title='Test Anything Protocol'>TAP</abbr>
 supports TODO and SKIP features.
 TODO expects the test to fail and will alert you when it starts to pass.
 SKIP marks the needed number of tests as skipped and your test logic can avoid running them.
+So even if the bug is not yet fixed, we can still add tests for it—we'll just TODO or SKIP them, depending on how severe the bug is.

 [Perl 6's test suite](https://github.com/perl6/roast/)
 has a fudging mechanism that lets you mark tests as skip